nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

     is right for you.
 This is on *user discretion* to update, extend, and handle licensing issues for future usages.

-!!!tip "How to extend activation grace
-    period for another 180 days?"
+!!! tip "How to extend activation grace period for another 180 days?"
     Remote desktop to your running Windows VM.
 Using the search function in your taskbar, look up **Command Prompt**.
 When you see it in the results, right-click on it and choose **Run as Administrator**.
 Your VM's current activation grace